MEDICAID FOR MARRIED

 2.

-Assets of BOTH SPOUSES Count.
-Putting assets into the name
+Assets of BOTH SPOUSES Count BUT

 of one spouse does not mean the other spouse qualifies for